some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 Strings with dynamic length start with a length field.
-The length is measured in Bytes and is followed by the “\0”-terminated string data.
+The length is measured in bytes and is followed by the “\0”-terminated string data.
 The interface definition shall also define the maximum number of bytes of the string (including termination with “\0”).

 .. feat_req:: 🎯
     :id: feat_req_someip_642